dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* Tweak: Better admin descriptions
+* New: Tested up to WP 4.8

+= 3.4.1 =
 * New: Support for PHPUnit 6
 * Fix: Move invisible sub menus from dashboard to MashShare menu section to prevent confusion if a plugin like Menu Editor Pro is active which makes even invisible menu entries visible